Understanding Loan to Value and how to use it helps you borrow more money with better terms.

 First decide if it is worth it to use your assets to get money?

 If you must have more money, then you must use your assets.
-Strong cash flow and credit are the best ways to avoid having to use assets for either a business or personal loan.
+Strong cash flow and credit are the best ways to get an unsecured business or personal loan instead.

-The borrower has to decide if the risk they go past due is high and whether they can afford to lose the asset.
-If the borrower cannot run the business without the asset, they should carefully consider whether they should put it on the line or not.
+The borrower has to decide if the risk they go past due is high and whether they can afford to lose the collateral.
+The risk is high when the borrower cannot run the business without the equipment.

 5. How to get the highest % Loan against the value of assets.

-Listed stocks, certificate of deposits and any other liquid asset usually brings the highest loan amount.
-This can be up to 100% since the balance of the loan goes down, but the value of the asset does not.
+Listed stocks, certificate of deposits and any other liquid security usually brings the highest loan amount.
+This can be up to 100% because while the balance owed goes down, the value of this collateral does not.
+Listed stocks is an exception that can decrease in value.

-Real Estate also brings a high loan amount as a percent of the asset’s market value.
-Most real estate backed loan offers are in the 65% to 85% of the market value of the asset.
+Real Estate also brings a high loan amount as a percent of it’s market value.
+Most real estate backed transactions are in the 65% to 85% of the market value.

 After real estate, percentages drop down a lot.
 Equipment usually brings between 35% and 50%.
-Traditional banks rarely makes these types of loans and usually only offer 10% to 15%.
+Traditional banks rarely makes these types of deals and usually only offer 10% to 15%.

 6. How credit affects LTV Loan to value

-Credit scores do affect loan to value.
-The same applicant with a 700 credit score may get a higher loan to value offer than a 575 credit score with the exact same profile.
+Credit scores have a strong impact.
+The same applicant with a 700 credit score may get a higher approval than a 575 credit score with the exact same profile.

-Lenders will offer more on secured transactions for borrowers with a higher credit score.
-Lower credit scores are always considered a higher risk and tend to bring a lower loan to value.
+Lenders will approve more on secured transactions for borrowers with a higher credit score.
+Lower credit scores are always considered a higher risk and the numbers go down.

-An applicant with a 725 bureau score uses their free and clear commercial property to get a business loan.
+An applicant with a 725 bureau score uses their free and clear commercial property to get financing.
 The property is worth $1,000,000.
-They go to a bank that offers a maximum 75% loan to value against real estate.
+They go to a bank that approves a maximum 75% loan to value against real estate.

 7. Valuations: How appraisals fit in

-Many asset based loan offers use asset valuation tables and market estimates to arrive at the offer amount.
+Many asset based loan offers use valuation tables and market estimates to arrive at the amount.

-Provide any asset appraisals you have that are less than 6 months old.
-Doing so should protect you from getting a low ball offer.
-Consider ordering an appraisal of your assets when you get an offer you think is too far below market value.
+Consider ordering an appraisal when you get an approval you think is too far below market value.
 Lenders tend to make conservative estimates that help them, not you.

 FAQ on Loan to Value.